Close

 London

-Love the Lionesses?
-Where to watch women’s football teams in London
+Discover the most inspiring women’s football teams in London to support

-When the mighty Lionesses roared to victory at the Euros 2022, they changed the face of women’s football forever.
-But to really honour their legacy we need to see more fans supporting teams at their home grounds, whether that’s in the Women’s Super League or grassroots squads across the country.
-London is home to some of the most successful women’s football teams in the UK – including the current WSL title holders, Chelsea – as well as inclusive teams that are open to LGBTQ+, trans and non-binary people.
-Here we’ve rounded up the best places to watch women’s football in London when the new season starts in September.
+While the mighty Lionesses couldn’t quite make it over the finish line to lift that trophy at the Women’s World Cup 2023, they changed the face of women’s football forever when they roared to victory at the Euros 2022.
+To really honour their legacy and the impact they’ve made on the sport, it’s vital we see more fans supporting teams at their home grounds, whether that’s in the Women’s Super League or grassroots squads across the country.
+Here, we’ve rounded up the best places to watch women’s football in London.

 Chelsea FC Women

-Several of the most prominent Lionesses play for Chelsea, including defender Millie Bright and striker Fran Kirby – not surprising considering this is one of the most successful women’s football teams in the country, who won their fifth Women’s Super League title earlier this year.
+When it comes to England’s Women’s World Cup 2023 team, several of the most prominent Lionesses play for Chelsea, including defender and England captain Millie Bright – not surprising considering this is one of the most successful women’s football teams in the country, who won their sixth Women’s Super League title earlier this year.
 Though the men play at Stamford Bridge in Fulham, the women’s ground is actually just outside London, at Kingsmeadow in Kingston upon Thames, but it’s more than worth the trip to watch the Chelsea Ladies in action.

 Kingsmeadow, Kingston Rd, Kingston upon Thames KT1 3PB